Meadows, and Ancient forests. One of the best ways to experience this natural beauty is by hitting the trails.

 - Sunrise Road: Early July to September

-- Paradise Valley Road: Open year-round with some seasonal restrictions
+- Paradise Valley Road: Open year-round, with some restrictions

 - Hiking poles: Trekking Poles are not always necessary but they can save you on a steep trail, especially if you have suspect descendum stability.
 A lightweight set is a worthwhile purchase.